openaccesstoimmigrants/EmpowerItaly/README.md

 ## Possible hypothesis questions:

-## A - Are immigrants in Italy more likely to be unemployed compared to the native population?
+## Are immigrants in Italy more likely to be unemployed compared to the native population?

 ### This hypothesis question addresses the potential difference in unemployment rates between immigrants and native Italians.
 It allows to investigate the labor market dynamics and assess whether there might be disparities in employment opportunities for immigrants.

-## B - Do immigrants contribute to the economic growth of Italy through their entrepreneurial activities?

-### This hypothesis question focuses on the potential positive impact of immigrants on the economy by examining their entrepreneurial endeavors.
-It allows to investigate whether immigrants create new businesses, generate employment opportunities, and contribute to the overall economic development of Italy.

 ## 1. Introduction